orlando-mendoza/s71-challenge/README.md

 # s71-challenge

-FIXME: description
+The challenge objective is to create a FiFo multi-queue with messages stored in a MySQL database, with an implementation that is independent of test data or use case.

 ## Installation

-From the root directory of your application, run the resources/schema.sql script to create the table on your database.
+From the root directory on your application, run the resources/schema.sql script to create the table in your database.

 ```bash
 $ mysql --host=hostname --user=username --database=dbname